nlarn/nlarn/README.md

 ## News and announcements

-News about NLarn are posted to the website at https://nlarn.github.io/
+News about NLarn are posted on the [NLarn website](https://nlarn.github.io/).

 ## Game configuration